nishantvaidya/scala-tutorial/README.md

           - case classes have extractor pattern. it can be used for pattern matching.
           - case Object have same property similar to case classes except they do not have companion object.
   ## Exceptions :
-   -  Everything in scalas is exception except  try , catch and finally. val excption = throw new NullPointerException()
+   -  Everything in scalas is exception except  try , catch and finally val excption = throw new NullPointerException()
-   -
+   -  def getInt(withExceptions:Boolean):Int =
-      def getInt(withExceptions:Boolean):Int = {
+   {
        if(withExceptions) = throw new Exception("exception") else 42
        try{
         val value = getInt(true);